Imran4424/Machine-Learning-Models/Fundamentals/ML Notations and Keywords.md

 The hat matrix is a key tool for diagnosing the quality and stability of a regression model.

 ##### Outlier detection

+By analyzing leverage values, analysts can identify individual data points that have a strong influence on the model's results.

 ##### Simplifies calculations